KayteNjeri/full-authentication-flask-backend-productivity-app/backend/README.md

 ## 📖 Project Description

-The **Full Authentication Flask Backend-Productivity App** is a Flask App that allows authenticated users to manage their personal workout records.
-Users can create accounts, log in securely using JWT authentication, and perform CRUD operations on their own workouts.
-Passwords are securely hashed before being stored in the database.
+The **Full Authentication Flask Backend-Productivity App** is a REST API built with Python, Flask, Flask-SQLAlchemy, Marshmallow, Flask-JWT-Extended, and SQLite, with PostgreSQL support for production deployments.

-The API uses **Flask, SQLAlchemy, SQLite, Marshmallow, Flask-JWT-Extended, and Flask-Migrate**.
+The application provides secure user authentication and a workout productivity system.
+Users can create accounts, log in to receive a JWT access token, view their profile, and create, read, update, and delete their own workout records.

-## ✨ Features
+## ✨ Main Features

 * JWT-based authentication
 * User registration and login